 Dr Jackie Waterfield

-Jackie joined Queen Margaret University, Edinburgh, in 2017 as a Professor and Head of a Division of Health Programmes.
-After a successful career as a clinical physiotherapist, she moved to education in 1998 and has worked extensively with other HEIs in the UK and overseas, both directly and through engagement with the CSP and the HCPC.
+Jackie joined Queen Margaret University, Edinburgh, in 2017 as a professor and head of a division of health programmes.
+After a successful career as a clinical physiotherapist, she moved to education in 1998 and has worked extensively with other higher education institutions (HEIs) in the UK and overseas, both directly and through engagement with the CSP and the Health and Care Professions Council (HCPC).
 Jackie has been an independent reviewer for the validation of qualifying and postgraduate programmes, and has conducted reviews, and mediated in challenging and complex cases at other HEIs.
-She was a member of the CSP Council during the governance transformation period and has chaired the Education Committee.
+She was a member of the CSP Council during the governance transformation period and has chaired the education committee.
 Recently, she chaired the Scientific Committee of the International Education Conference of the WCPT.
-In 2014, she received a National Teaching Fellowship by the Higher Education Academy.
+In 2014, she received a National Teaching Fellowship from the Higher Education Academy.

 Sandra is a chartered and HCPC-registered physiotherapist with more than 30 years’ experience in the public and private healthcare sector, and has managed several clinical services, an independent hospital and more latterly the national physiotherapy service for BMI Healthcare which covered 58 sites and more than 900 staff.

 In 2017, Sandra resigned from a national physiotherapy role to start a clinical advisory service (PAL) supporting other clinicians' evidence regulatory compliance.
 In 2021, the business rebranded (HCPG) and expanded to support more clinical professions.
 In January 2022, Sandra will joined the board of an NHS Hospital as an associate non-executive director.